mznaturl1/Markers-of-Gentrification-Project-1/README.md

 ## Limitations of the Dataset and Future Considerations

 The Census data utilized is expansive and informative with time constraints of the project being its primary limitation, with more time it would be possible to delve deeper into the dataset and tease out potential relationships of significance.
+It also, however, had a variety of limitations which need to be considered when evaluating the results.
+First, the census uses Zip Code Tabulation Areas (ZCTAs), which differ slightly from postal zip codes.
+This creates an issue when trying to combine the dataset with other datasets, as others do not use ZCTA.
+Second, the dataset does not include any information on businesses, which is a major issue when considering the first issue.
+This resulted in the requirement to remove business evaluations from the analysis.

+The dataset is also compiled of yearly 5-year estimates.
+Since the data consists of estimates instead of actual measured information, there is a margin of error to be considered.

-Another limitation encountered is lack of normalized data hindering the allowance of standard measures of statistical significance.
-By randomizing the sample, it is possible that the data would be normal.
+Another limitation encountered was lack of normalized data hindering the allowance of standard measures of statistical significance.
+By randomizing the sample, it is possible that the data would follow a more normal distribution.
 This could be achieved by selecting counties from various regions across the country, selecting cities within the same population size, or selecting counties that encompass the same number of zip codes.